stefanosAgelastos/personalRest/README.md

 ## Description

-This is a REST API, made using the Spring Boot 2.0 framework.
-This project was coded as an exam project for 5th semester's **(Spring 2018) elective course: Spring Boot and DevOps**.
-For this project I got an excellent evaluation during the exam.
+This is a REST API, powered by the Spring Boot 2.0 framework.
+The application was coded as an exam project for 5th semester's **(Spring 2018) elective course: Spring Boot and DevOps** at KEA.
+I presented and defended the application and deployment plan during an oral exam, for which I got an excellent evaluation.

 </InfoPaper>